-- It is prohibited to remove, relocate or damage pipeline markers. - The pipeline marker displays the operator's name, the contents and an emergency phone number. - The ROW must remain clear.
-Structures, stockpiles, stored equipment and burn piles are not permitted within the ROW.
+- It is prohibited to remove, relocate or damage pipeline markers. - The pipeline marker displays the operator's name, the contents and an emergency phone number. - Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
 Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections. - Markers should not be used to give exact locations and are not an alternative to contacting clickbeforeyoudig.com.